mjf1406/viziers-vault-app/README.md

 ## Change Log

+### 2025/10/19

+-   UI: edit spellbook only allows the changing of the name now
+-   BUG: spellbooks generated are now saved correctly when on basic, plus, or pro plans
+-   UX: user is no longer pushed to the spellbook page after generating it.
+Instead, a toast notification is shown and the dialog is closed.

 ### 2025/10/18

 -   removed dynamic imports and instead use loading.tsx with skeletons resembling the UI being loaded